Back to blog

 Pogpin vs. Jira: when to use which

 They look like rivals but they solve different halves of the problem.
-A practical guide to where visual feedback ends, where issue tracking begins, and when you need both.
+A practical guide to where visual feedback ends, where issue tracking begins, and when you need both — with a feature-by-feature comparison.

 “Should we use Pogpin or Jira?” is the wrong question.
 They overlap less than their feature lists suggest.
 Here’s how to think about it.